 (Continued from the previous text)

-There were four of us exploring smoked beer, besides Mr. An, there were also Old Jia, Old Hou, and me.
+There were four of us exploring smoked beer, besides Mr. An, there were Lao Jia, Lao Hou, and me.

-I met Old Jia and Old Hou in the early 1990s when we worked together at a well-known Sino-foreign joint venture group in Beijing.
-I worked with them for a total of fourteen years, and both of their wives were also my colleagues at the same unit.
+I met Lao Jia and Lao Hou in the early 1990s when we worked together at a well-known Sino-foreign joint venture group in Beijing.
+I worked with them for a total of fourteen years, and both of their wives were also colleagues of mine at the same unit.
 Later, I changed jobs, but our friendship has remained to this day, and we are all very familiar with each other.
-Mr. Jia retired in July of the year I went to Germany, just like me, after managing hotels, shopping malls, and office buildings.
-As good friends, we have traveled together domestically and internationally for six or seven years; Mr. Hou has also been a hotel manager for over twenty years, and this time we are again in the same industry.
+Mr. Jia retired in July of the year I went to Germany, at the same time as I did, after managing hotels, shopping malls, and office buildings.
+As good friends, we have traveled together domestically and internationally for six or seven years; Mr. Hou has also been a hotel manager for over twenty years, and this time we are again in the company of several peers.

-Both of them have considerable knowledge and experience with wine and food.
-Together with Mr. An, they are my drinking companions on this trip.
-Besides beer, we also brought seven bottles of whiskey with us.
+Both of them have considerable knowledge and experience with wine and food, and together with Mr. An, they are my drinking companions on this trip.
+In addition to beer, we also brought seven bottles of whiskey with us on the road.

 I won't talk about our whiskey stories here; let's get back to the main topic.